-8 Standout Architecture Styles in Sacramento
+8 Stylish Types of Architecture in Sacramento

 Sacramento’s best-known building is undoubtedly the iconic Capitol, but there are countless other notable architecture styles in Sacramento that dot its downtown streets.
-The homes of the city’s Fabulous Forties set the tone with their grand Tudor, Colonial, and Arts and Crafts bones, while the more modest but sleek lines of midcentury architecture dominate other neighborhoods.
+The homes of the city’s Fabulous Forties set the tone with their grand Tudor, Colonial, and Arts and Crafts bones, while the more modest but sleek lines of mid-century architecture dominate other neighborhoods.
 And while Sacramento has plenty of simple ranchers, it’s the city’s more elaborate historical architecture that is the most eye-catching.

 We’ve rounded up some of the city’s standout architectural styles here: